ssMaritime.com & ssMaritime.net

 came to Union Station.
 We had no place to stay but luckily it was early morning

-15' that had an icebox, two beds and a shared washroom on the second
+15ft and had an icebox, two beds and a shared washroom down on the second

 floor, but we liked it because it was across the street from the park.